 Elite: Dangerous is the planned fourth title in the Elite series and will be set in the far flung future in an open galaxy containing approximately 400 billion stars.
 As with previous entries the player will start with a basic ship and 100 credits to their name and decide for themselves how they will proceed.
 The player is not directed down any particular path but rather is able to forge their own path within the game's universe.
-After several false starts that included a planned MMO, a Kickstarter campaign for the current version of the game achieved its goal of 1,250,000 UKP at 1932hrs on 2nd January 2013 with 52 hours left.
+After several false starts that included a planned MMO, a Kickstarter campaign for the current version of the game achieved its goal of 1,250,000 GBP on January 2, 2013.

 With no official release date announced the development schedule currently suggests completion during the last half of 2014 and it has been announced that following the usual alpha and beta periods there will be a further one, dubbed "gamma" that will involve all backers.
 Later updates will add more features, including planetary landing.